osrsbox/osrsbox-db/extraction_tools_wiki/README.md

 # osrsbox-db: OSRS Wiki extraction tools

+Collection of Python tools to extract data from the new (non-Wikia) OSRS Wiki site.
+There is also dumped data that is somewhat-regularly update

 ## General workflow for updating:

 - Start by extracting names for OSRS Wiki pages that need to be extracted